mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

 val rows = mapper.delete { allRows() }
 ```

-## Single Record Insert Statement
+## Single Row Insert Statement

 ### Two-Step Method
-Single record insert statements are constructed as shown on the Kotlin overview page.
+Single row insert statements are constructed as shown on the Kotlin overview page.
 This method creates
 an `InsertStatementProvider`  that can be executed with a MyBatis3 mapper method.
 MyBatis3 mappers should declare
 an `insert` method as follows: